CaptainSpauldings/SmartFlying/README.md

 ## GET INVOLVED

-Do you have experience in programming language and a basic knowledge of Lua?
+Do you have experience in programming languages and a basic knowledge of Lua?
 Do you want to get involved in the development of **SmartFlying**, **AMS** and tools for X-Plane?

 Please contact Pacrox (a.k.a.
-Captain Spaulding) here on Github or on [X-Pilot.org Forum](https://forums.x-pilot.com/profile/63882-captainspaulding/).
+Captain Spaulding) on [X-Pilot.org Forum](https://forums.x-pilot.com/profile/63882-captainspaulding/).

 ## SPECIAL THANKS